fredie7/Azure_DF_Databricks_Synapse/README.md

 #### Data Processing in Databricks
 The project continued with establishing a connection between databricks and azure datalake storage - This is to allow access to the data in the bronze layer og the datalake in order to facilitate data processing for the silver layer.
 The processing involves best practices of data quality checks for the fortification of data integrity, and data enrichment for crisp generation of insights.

+#### Data Ware housing in Synapse Analytics
+The data processing is followed through with an ETL process on azure synapse analytics warehouse where connections are first established between synapse and dataake using the IAM (Identtity & access management) utility.
+The OPENROWSET() function formed a huge part of data migration from the silver layer of the datalake, before an external table is created to to make the data accessible to other data specialists on end users on the team.